When is a bookstore worth a tourist's time? When it's more than just a place to buy books. A destination bookstore can make you feel like...

 A destination bookstore can make you feel like you’re part of the community, whether you’re grooving on the laid-back vibe at Powell’s in Portland, or tuning into the Beltway buzz at Washington’s Politics and Prose.

 Some bookstores offer literary touchstones, like the wooden chairs signed by writers who’ve visited That Bookstore in Blytheville, an Arkansas institution frequented by native son John Grisham.
-City Lights in San Francisco, once a hangout for Beat writers like Allen Ginsberg and Jack Kerouac, draws many tourists from abroad.
+City Lights in San Francisco, once a hangout for Beat writers like Allen Ginsberg and Jack Kerouac, draws tourists from around the world.

 Most Read Stories